 The Oneida & Western Railroad Bridge over the Big South Fork Cumberland River is located between Jamestown and Oneida, Tennessee.
 The line served vast pockets of virgin timber and coal mines in the Big South Fork Cumberland River region.

-At its peak in 1922, the O&W featured up to three daily round trips.1 But the advent of the automobile saw the passenger ridership decline between Jamestown and Oneida, a trip that would normally take 3.5 hours.
-Freight use similarly declined.
-By 1936, there were three daily round trips via motorcar.
-In addition, the Great Depression softened coal sales, and the last of the virgin timber had been harvested.2 The last profitable year for the O&W was in 1930, except for 1948.
+At its peak in 1922, the O&W featured up to three daily passenger round trips but the advent of the automobile and improved roadways saw passenger ridership decline between Jamestown and Oneida.
+1 Freight use similarly declined as the Great Depression softened coal sales and the last of the virgin timber had been harvested.
+2 The railroad began to bleed money in 1930 and by 1936, the railroad operated three daily roundtrips via a passenger motorcar.
+1

-The Jewell Ridge Coal Company purchased the railroad in 1946, and intended to use the line to access new coal reserves along the Big South Fork, and to an active mine at Zenith.1 2 But the O&W continued to bleed due to a lack of investment along the railway.
-By this point, there were only two to three trains operating per week on the O&W.2 The last train operated over the O&W on March 31, 1954.1 2 3
+The Jewell Ridge Coal Company purchased the O&W in 1946 and intended to use the line to access new coal reserves along the Big South Fork Cumberland River and to reach an active mine at Zenith.
+1 2 With the exception of a profitable year in 1948, the O&W failed to materialize any substantial revenue with only two or three trains operating per week along the line.
+2 The last train operated over the O&W on March 31, 1954.
+1 2 3